FATBO1/c_project/README.md

 ## Getting Started
 ### Prerequisites

 Require Windows OS to run the executable file "main.exe", which was build from "main.c".
-The program will run on windows terminal.
+The program will run on Windows terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>